ShipStream/middleware/README.md

 Upon a successful connection, you will be given a unique domain name like `user-938444e1.localhost.run`.
 On the free plan this will only last a few hours before it needs to be refreshed with a new domain name.
-Use this url in the `app/etc/local.xml` config file for the `default/system/middleware/base_url`:
+Use this url in the `app/etc/local.xml` config file for the `default/middleware/system/base_url` value:

 ```xml
 <?xml version="1.0"?>